sugiura-hiromiti/vault/inbox/redefine sbar_rs.md

    - Follow idiomatic Rust patterns: modularity, error handling, separation of concerns.
    - Include comments and minimal documentation.

-3. TEST
+1. TEST
-   - Simulate or describe running the code, predict outputs.
+   - you should implement logging system because It is useful for test
    - Identify failures, regressions, or inefficiencies.

 4. FIX